GLOBAL MARKETS-Stocks slide, dollar spikes as September starts stormy | Business

 "August has been a terrible month for balance fund investors with no diversification gains from holding a portfolio of equities and bonds," Rodrigo Catril, senior FX strategist at National Australia Bank, said in a note to clients.
 "Month end yields no surprises, but rather an extension of the major themes seen during August with further increases in core global bond yields and weaker equities."

-In the main commodity markets, Brent crude declined 1.6% to $94.09 per barrel.
-U.S. crude fell to $88.07 a barrel, although European gas prices did provide some relief as they fell back 4% as markets got used to Russia's supply cut.
-Gold was slightly lower at $1,703.9 per ounce. but industrial metals all took a heavy pounding with tin down 8% , zinc down 5.3% and copper down 1.75%
+In the main commodity markets, Brent crude declined 1.9% to $93.82 per barrel.
+U.S. crude fell to $87.93 a barrel, although European gas prices did provide some relief as they fell back 4% as markets got used to Russia's supply cut.
+Gold fell 1.2% to $1,689.70 an ounce , but industrial metals all took a heavy pounding with tin down 8% , zinc down 5.3% and copper down 1.75%.

+(Additional reporting by Reporting by Stella Qiu in Sydney; Editing by Simon Cameron-Moore, Kirsten Donovan and Jonathan Oatis)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)